foambubble/foam/docs/azure-devops-wiki.md

 ## Publish repository to a wiki

-Process is better described in [Azure DevOps documentation](https://docs.microsoft.com/en-us/azure/devops/project/wiki/publish-repo-to-wiki).
-Navigate to your Azure DevOps project in web browser, choose **Overview** > **Wiki**.
+1. Navigate to your Azure DevOps project in a web browser.
+2. Choose **Overview** > **Wiki**.
 If you don't have wikis for your project, choose **Publish code as a wiki** on welcome page.
-Choose repository with your Foam workspace, branch (usually `master`), folder (for workspace created from foam-template it is `/`), and wiki name, and press **Publish**.
+3. Choose repository with your Foam workspace, branch (usually `master` or `main`), folder (for workspace created from foam-template it is `/`), and wiki name, and press **Publish**.

-Published workspace would look like this
+A published workspace looks like this:

 ![Azure DevOps wiki](assets/images/azure-devops-wiki-demo.png)

-There is default TOC pane to the left of the wiki content.
-Here are listed all directories that present in Foam workspace, and all wiki pages.
-Pages names are derived from files names, and they are listed in alphabetical order.
+There is default table of contents pane to the left of the wiki content.
+Here, you'll find a list of all directories that are present in your Foam workspace, and all wiki pages.
+Page names are derived from files names, and they are listed in alphabetical order.
 You may reorder pages by adding filenames without `.md` extension to `.order` file.

-Note that first entry in `.order` file defines wiki's home page.
+_Note that first entry in `.order` file defines wiki's home page._

+For more information, read the [Azure DevOps documentation](https://docs.microsoft.com/en-us/azure/devops/project/wiki/publish-repo-to-wiki).